slacker2/departure-times/README.md

     1. It is more readable, expressive, and concise than the alternative, Java.
     2. I have been primarily developing in Scala for the past 7 months; this is all the experience I have with this language.
 * [MongoDB](https://www.mongodb.org/) (version 2.6, via [MongoLab](https://mongolab.com/))
-  - I primarily chose MongoDB to create a [geospatial index](http://docs.mongodb.org/manual/core/2dsphere/) to assist with finding stops near given coordinates.
+  - A database to store the queryable data is necessary to find stops close to the user, and to cut back on API calls.
+I primarily chose MongoDB to create a [geospatial index](http://docs.mongodb.org/manual/core/2dsphere/) to assist with finding stops near given coordinates.
 I have used MongoDB occasionally for the past two years.

 ### Libararies / Resources